6 Best Running Weight Vests of 2026

 What weight should I start with when using a running weight vest?

-Beginners should start with a running weight vest weight equivalent to 5-15% of their body weight.
+Beginners should start with a running weight vest weight equivalent to 5-10% of their body weight.
 This allows for a gradual increase in intensity and minimizes the risk of injury.
-Remember, the goal is to build strength and endurance progressively.
+Progressive overload is key to seeing results.

 How important is the fit of a running weight vest?